Please note: This topic has been prioritised for further research.

 Good housing provides shelter, security, space for family life and activities, privacy, personal identity and development.
 It is a keystone of individual and community wellbeing.
-In its 2015 report ‘A Future for Scotland’ the Housing and Wellbeing Commission recognised that good housing is
+In its 2021 report, Future Wales – The National Plan 2040, Welsh Government recognises that good housing is:

 an essential part of a successful neighbourhood and local community.
 Good design can help to create a positive appearance and make provision for or help to ensure – accessible links to shops, schools, other local facilities, open space and the countryside and employment opportunities.